OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### Passionfruit (Jailbroken / non-Jailbroken)

 With Passionfruit it's possible to access the keychain data of the app you have selected.
-Click on **Storage** and **Keychain** and you can see a listing of the stored Keychain information.
+Click on **Storage** -> **Keychain** and you can see a listing of the stored Keychain information.

 <img src="Images/Chapters/0x06b/Passionfruit_Keychain.png" alt="Passionfruit Keychain" width="250">